Uhlmann's theorem for measured divergences: Variational expression for measured divergences

 where $\dom(f) = \{t \in \RR : f(t) < +\infty\}$.
 The domain of $f^*$ is defined in the same way as

-As $f$ should define a divergence, we assume throughout this paper that $(0,\infty) \subseteq \dom(f) $ and that $f$ is convex.
-We assume in addition that $f$ lower-semicontinuous.
-Note that the $f$-divergence only depends on the values $f$ takes on $(0,\infty)$, but the Fenchel conjugate (and hence the variational expressions we obtain) depends on the the values of $f$ on $\dom(f)$.
+As $f$ should define a divergence, we assume throughout this paper that $(0,\infty) \subset \dom(f) $ and that $f$ is convex.
+We assume in addition that $f$ is lower semicontinuous.
+Note that the $f$-divergence only depends on the values $f$ takes on $(0,\infty)$, but the Fenchel conjugate (and hence the variational expressions) depends on the values of $f$ on $\dom(f)$.

-We prove the following general variational formula for the projective measured $f$-divergence under the sole condition that $f$ is convex and lower-semicontinuous.
-This can be seen as a quantum analog of~\cite[Theorem 7.26]{polyanskiy2025information}. \begin{shaded} \begin{proposition} Let $f: \RR \to \RR\cup \{+\infty\}$ be a convex lower-semicontinuous function and $(0,\infty) \subseteq \dom(f)$.
+We present the following general variational formula for the projective measured $f$-divergence under the sole condition that $f$ is convex and lower semicontinuous. {This result corresponds to~\cite[Theorem 5.7]{hiai2021quantum}.} It can also be seen as a quantum analog of~\cite[Theorem 7.26]{polyanskiy2025information}. \begin{shaded} \begin{proposition} Let $f: \RR \to \RR\cup \{+\infty\}$ be a convex and lower semicontinuous function and $(0,\infty) \subset \dom(f)$.
 For any $\rho , \sigma \in \PSD$,